.png)

 Maths

-At Woodseaves CE Primary School we follow the National Curriculum for mathematics.
+At Woodseaves CE Academy School we follow the National Curriculum for mathematics.
 The National Curriculum aims to ensure that children:

 Mathematics is an interconnected subject in which pupils need to be able to move fluently between representations of mathematical ideas.
 The programmes of study are, by necessity, organised into apparently distinct domains, but pupils should make rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
 They should also apply their mathematical knowledge to science and other subjects.